CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 If the restart is successful every container will be started a few seconds.
 It is not enough for containers to be in status "created".
 Then just repeat the restart procedure.

 7\.
 Eventually you will want to remove the entire pod.
-Docker containers and pods are ephemeral, it means just temporary.
+Linux OCI containers and pods are ephemeral, it means just temporary.
 But your code and data must persist.
 Before destroying the pod/containers, push your changes to github, because removing the pod it will destroy also all the data that is inside.
 Be careful !
 In `WSL2 terminal`: